 - Spoon the mixture into a small bowl, cover and refrigerate until completely chilled (about 3 to 4 hours) before frosting your cake.

-- Put the flaxseeds into a high-performance blending appliance and process into fine flour.
+- Put the flaxseeds into a high speed blender and process into fine flour.

-- Put the flaxseed flour, whole wheat flour, cane sugar, cocoa powder, baking soda and sea salt into a large bowl and stir with a dry whisk to combine.
-Add the nondairy milk, olive oil and vanilla and stir with a large spoon to incorporate.
+- Put the flaxseed, flour, sugar, cocoa powder, baking soda and sea salt into a large bowl and stir with a dry whisk to combine.
+Add the milk, olive oil and vanilla and stir with a large spoon to incorporate.

 - Divide the cake evenly among the three prepared cake pans.
 Bake at 350 °F for 16 to 20 minutes or until a toothpick inserted into the center of each cake comes out clean.